BearlessDev/Wiki-Test/README.md

   disable_default_join_message: true #Disable the default join message "Bearless joined the game".
   disable_default_quit_message: true #Disable the default quit message "Bearless quit the game".

-  custom_join_message: "&a%player% &ejoin the lobby!" #Replace the default join message by a custom one.
+  custom_join_message: "%prefix% %player% &ajoin the lobby!" #Replace the default join message by a custom one.
-  custom_quit_message: "&a%player% &equit the lobby!" #Replace the default quit message by a custom one.
+  custom_quit_message: "%prefix% %player% &cquit the lobby!" #Replace the default quit message by a custom one.

   disable_pvp: true #Prevent players from pvp each other.
   disable_entity_spawn: true #Disable the spawn of entity (Passive and Aggressive) like (Pig, Creeper, Zombie, Cow etc...).